REGLUE Your Latents with Global and Local Semantics for Entangled Diffusion: Experiments

 We leverage our framework to investigate how diffusion modeling in \texttt{SiT-B/2} benefits from: (i) \emph{which} semantics are modeled (global vs. local), (ii) \emph{how} local semantics are compressed (linear vs. non-linear), and (iii) the \emph{degree to which} an external representation-alignment objective contributes to generation quality.
 The corresponding design choices and their impact on FID are shown in~\autoref{tab:ablationinit}.

-\paragraph{Local (patch-level) outperform global (image-level) semantics.} We first focus on representations modeled \emph{directly} by the diffusion model, without any external alignment.
+\textbf{Local (patch-level) outperform global (image-level) semantics.} We first focus on representations modeled \emph{directly} by the diffusion model, without any external alignment.
 We find that patch-level semantics clearly outperform global-only signals.
 Relying solely on the global \texttt{[CLS]} token (setting \textbf{(c)}) attains $25.7$ FID, whereas modeling patch-level features (setting \textbf{(d)}, \redi, linear PCA) improves to $21.4$ FID.
 Both settings substantially outperform the baseline \texttt{SiT-B/2} backbone ($33.0$ FID, setting \textbf{(a)}), but the gap between \textbf{(c)} and \textbf{(d)} underscores that fine-grained \emph{spatial} semantics are pivotal for improved generative modeling.

-\paragraph{Non-linear compression unlocks local guidance.} Replacing the linear PCA used in \redi with our lightweight \emph{non-linear} semantic compressor boosts patch-level joint modeling: setting \textbf{(i)} reaches $14.3$ FID without any alignment loss, an absolute $7.1$ FID reduction over \redi (setting \textbf{(d)}).
+\textbf{Non-linear compression unlocks local guidance.} Replacing the linear PCA used in \redi with our lightweight \emph{non-linear} semantic compressor boosts patch-level joint modeling: setting \textbf{(k)} reaches $14.3$ FID without any alignment loss, an absolute $7.1$ FID reduction over \redi (setting \textbf{(d)}).
 Notably, this also surpasses the state-of-the-art \reg baseline (setting \textbf{(h)}, $15.2$ FID), even though \reg combines global modeling with external alignment.
-Moreover, enriching local guidance by aggregating multi-layer VFM patch-level features before compression (setting \textbf{(l)}) further reduces FID to $13.3$, \emph{without} using any global token or external alignment.
+Moreover, enriching local guidance by aggregating multi-layer VFM patch-level features before compression (setting \textbf{(n)}) further reduces FID to $13.3$, \emph{without} using any global token or external alignment.
 The results indicate that rich spatial semantics are a crucial signal, and non-linear compression is key to unlocking their full benefit.
+For more analysis about why our \emph{non-linear} compression enhances diffusability, see~\secref{sec:compressor_effectveness} and~\autoref{fig:spectral_profiles}.